-- Once the settings opens, go to System section.
+- Once the settings open, go to the System section.

 4. Disable IPv6 protocol

-Other option which has worked for many is to disable IPv6 (internet protocol version)on your network adapter.
+Another option that has worked for many is to disable IPv6 (internet protocol version)on your network adapter.
 By default, Windows prefers IPv6 over IPv4.
 So if you are having problems using IPv6 to connect to the servers, you can force your computer to use IPv4 only.

 - Open Settings ->Network and Internet -> Ethernet -> Change Adapter options

 - Right click on the adapter for which you want to disable it, and select properties.